gerardoanuglo/house-price-predictor/README.md

 <img width="601" alt="Screen Shot 2022-11-08 at 5 02 11 PM" src="https://user-images.githubusercontent.com/85320743/200710449-07c1cd45-1ab4-4149-a068-a8a4184eef30.png">

-A accuracy score for the testing set of about 85%, which is pretty good!
+A accuracy score of about 85% for the testing set, which is pretty good!
 The model only considered the top 10 features correlated to SalePrice.
 Now lets see if adding a few more features will improve the model.

 ## Optimizing the Random Forest Regression Model